Pliosaurus-kevani/plesiosaur-size-evolution/R scripts/README.md

 **figure2_patch.R**:
 >Script for figure 2 presented in the manuscript.
 Before running this file, you need to run the R files **mass_mapping.R**, **multi_mode_mass_evolution.R**, and **BM_OU.R**, as this script aims to combine the subfigures generated therein to create figure 2.

+## figure 4

+**rate_distribution_par.R**:
+>Script for subfigures B-D and F-H of figure 4 presented in the manuscript.
+It generates the hexbin plots and mass distribution of branches that exhibit rate bursts in craniodental, axial, or appendicular characters.
+It generates a figure file named as **morpho_rate_partitioned_all branch.rds**.

+**rate_distribution_unpar.R**:
+>Script for subfigures A and E of figure 4, and subfigure E of figure 3.
+It generates the hexbin plot and mass distribution of branches that exhibit rate bursts in the unpartitioned dataset, as well as the raincloud plots of branch mass of four subsets.
+This script also combines the subfigures **morpho_rate_partitioned_all branch.rds** to create figure 4, so **rate_distribution_par.R** should be run before this script.